kkostenkov/win-cmd-tools/README.md

 ---

 Read up http://ss64.com/ how to install the various needed applications for the batch files, and/or how to link them for usage, eg. via environment variables.

+#### Add in "Send to ..."
+1. Win + R
+2.     shell:sendto

+3. Put link/shortcut to cmd file to this directory